obeskay/resumyt-ai/PROJECT_SUMMARY.md

 4. Improved error handling and user feedback throughout the application.
 5. Streamlined video summarization process with better state management.
 6. Preparation for user authentication system (components and pages added but not fully implemented).
+7. Fixed duplicate key violation error in video and summary storage:
+   - Modified the `summarize/route.ts` to extract YouTube video ID and use it as the primary key for database operations.
+   - Updated video and summary insertion to use upsert operations, preventing duplicate entries.
+   - Improved error handling for database operations.

 ## Next Steps